 - To carry out our obligations and enforce our rights arising from any contracts entered into between you and us, including for billing and collections.

-- To improve our Website and present their contents to you.
+- To improve our Website and the Services and present their contents to you.

 - For testing, research, analysis and product development.